Want SpaceX Stock? Momentus May Be The Closest Thing (NASDAQ:SRAC)

 Putting the valuation in perspective

-If successful, the SPAC will raise about $348MM for Momentus, of which 80% ($28MM) goes to the company’s balance sheet.
+If successful, the SPAC will raise about $348MM for Momentus, of which 80% ($280MM) goes to the company’s balance sheet.
 Another $30MM is a cash out to existing shareholders and $35MM goes to the bankers.
 As is typical with SPACs, the money comes from a combination of the cash in trust and PIPE equity.

 In total there are 15,000,000 units, with an offering price of $10, each consisting of: